-In a seperate bowl, beat the sugar, eggs and vanilla extract together, using an electric hand mixer, until pale and fluffy.
+In a separate bowl, beat the sugar, eggs and vanilla extract together, using an electric hand mixer, until pale and fluffy.

 Pour the slightly cooled chocolate mixture into the sugar and egg mixture and gently fold together with a spatula.
 Sift the flour on top and fold through until well combined.

-Spoon the mixture evenly into the muffin cases, filling each case about to-thirds full.
+Spoon the mixture evenly into the muffin cases, filling each case about two-thirds full.

 Bake for 15-20 minutes, or until an inserted skewer comes out clean.
 Allow the cupcakes to stand in their tin for 10-15 minutes before turning out onto a wire rack to cool completely.

-In a seperate, clean bowl, whisk the egg whites until soft peaks start to form.
+In a separate, clean bowl, whisk the egg whites until soft peaks start to form.